NuSpaceSim/nuSpaceSim/README.md

 Usage: nuSpaceSim run [OPTIONS] [CONFIG_FILE] COUNT

   Main Simulator for nuSpaceSim.
-Given a XML configuration file, and optionally a count of simulated nutrinos, runs nutrino simulation.
+Given a XML configuration file, and optionally a count of simulated neutrinos, runs neutrino simulation.

 Options:
   --help  Show this message and exit.